For Tracee Smith, embarking on a personal journey means returning home.

 Smith grew up in the small, southern Ontario community of Port Colborne, returning north to spend summers in her community of Missanabie, northeast of Wawa.

-She trained to be professional dancer and choreographer, even being lauded by Canada’s Council for the Arts as one of Canada’s Top 50 Artists for her work.
+She trained to be a professional dancer and choreographer, even being lauded by Canada’s Council for the Arts as one of Canada’s Top 50 Artists for her work.
 Her talent landed her a spot in front of the Governor-General, the first ever dancer to perform live for the chair.

 While holding down her MBA studies at Queen’ University, Smith brought her art back to Northern Ontario, making several visits to remote communities to help kids build and perform dance routines.